deepower/lights-experiment/README.md

 1. bind-midi variables, that have :maximum linked to :max-lightness
 1. Chases for color changes.
 Auto mode for DJs playing.
-1. Heads looking to audience, strobe effect with them
-1. Heads chasing different pan/tilt points
+1. Heads chasing different pan/tilt points, super slow strobe with different colors
 1. Replace :lightness-max-back with :lightness-max-general, get rid of it
 1. Find way to control variable with many sources.
 Override with last setting came.
 — from console
 — from network MIDI
 — from physical controller
 1. Create complimentary colors (3 with 2 near, 3 with 2 opposite, 4 colors)
+1. Intermediate MIDI device (midipipe or Max) to have consistent connection with Afterglow

 CHO: All is black, strobe with random light